-- (1) Without prejudice to the powers of Parliament, but subject to the provisions of this section, where any period of public emergency exists, the Governor General may, due regard being had to the circumstances of any situation likely to arise or exist during such period, make regulations for the purpose of dealing with that situation and issue orders and instructions for the purpose of the exercise of any powers conferred on him or her or any other person by any law referred to in subsection (3) or instrument made under this section or any such law. - (2) Without prejudice to the generality of subsection (1) regulations made under that subsection may make provision for the detention of persons. - (3) A law enacted by Parliament that is passed during a period of public emergency and is expressly declared to have effect only during that period or any regulation made under subsection (1) shall have effect even though inconsistent with sections 3 or 13 except in so far as its provisions may be shown not to be reasonably justifiable for the purpose of dealing with the situation that exists during that period.
+(1) Without prejudice to the powers of Parliament, but subject to the provisions of this section, where any period of public emergency exists the Governor-general may, due regard being had to the circumstances of any situation likely to arise or exist during such period, make regulations for the purpose of dealing with that situation and issue orders and instruction for the purpose of the exercise of any powers conferred on him or any other person by any law referred to in subsection(3) of this section or instrument made under this section or any such law.

-15. PROTECTION OF PERSONS DETAINED UNDER EMERGENCY LAWS
+(2) Without prejudice to the generally of subsection (1) of this section regulations made under that subsection may make provision for the detention of persons.

+(3) A law enacted by Parliament that is passed during a period of public emergency and is expressly declared to have effect only during that period or any regulation made under subsection (1) of this section shall have effect eve though inconsistent with section 3 or 13 of this Constitution except in so far as its provisions may be shown not to be reasonably justifiable for the purpose of dealing with the situation that exists during that period.

+15.- Protection of persons detained under emergency laws

-- (1) When a person is detained by virtue of any such law as is referred to in section 14 the following provisions shall apply, that is to say- - (a) he or she shall, with reasonable promptitude and in any case not more than 7 days after the commencement of his or her detention, be informed in a language that he or she understands and in detail of the grounds upon which he or she is detained and furnished with a written statement in English specifying those grounds in detail; - (b) not more than 14 days after the commencement of his or her detention, a notification shall be published in the Official Gazette stating that he or she has been detained and giving particulars of the provision of law under which his or her detention is authorised; - (c) not more than one month after the commencement of his or her detention and thereafter during his or her detention at intervals of not more than 3 months, his or her case shall be reviewed by an independent and impartial tribunal established by law and presided over by a person appointed by the Chief Justice from among persons who are legal practitioners; - (d) he or she shall be afforded reasonable facilities for private communication and consultation with a legal practitioner of his or her own choice who shall be permitted to make representations to the tribunal appointed for the review of the case of the detained person; and - (e) at the hearing of his or her case by the tribunal appointed for the review of his or her case he or she shall be permitted to appear in person or to be represented by a legal practitioner of his or her own choice. - (2) On any review by a tribunal in pursuance of this section of the case of a detained person, the tribunal may make recommendations concerning the necessity or expediency of continuing his or her detention to the authority by which it was ordered but, unless it is otherwise provided by law, that authority shall not be obliged to act in accordance with any such recommendations.
+(1) When a person is detained by virtue of any such law as is referred to in section 14 of this Constitution the following provisions shall apply, that is to say:- a) he shall, with reasonable promptitude and in any case not more than seven days after the commencement of his detention, be informed in a language that he understands and in detail of the grounds upon which he is detained and furnished with a written statement in English specifying those grounds in detail;

+b) not more than fourteen days after the commencement of his detention, a notification shall be published in the Official Gazette sating that he has been detained and giving particulars of the provisions of law under which his detention is authorized;

+c) not more than one month after the commencement of his detention and thereafter during his detention at intervals of not more than three months, his case shall be reviewed by an independent and impartial tribunal established by law and presided over by a person appointed by the Chief Justice from among persons who are legal practitioners;

+d) he shall be afforded reasonable facilities for private communication and consultation with a legal practitioner of his own choice who shall be permitted to make representations to the tribunal appointed for the review of the case of the detained person; and e) at the hearing of his case by the tribunal appointed for the review of his case he shall be permitted to appear in person or to be represented by a legal practitioner of his own choice.

+(2) On any review by a tribunal in pursuance of this section of the case of a detained person, the tribunal may make recommendations concerning the necessity or expediency of continuing his section to the authority by which it was ordered by, unless it is otherwise provided by law, that authority shall not be obliged to act in accordance with any such recommendations.

-(3) Nothing contained in subsection (1)(d) or (1)(e) shall be construed as entitling a person to legal representation at public expense.
+(3) Nothing contained in subsection (1)(d) or subsection (1)(e) of this section shall be construed as entitling a person to legal representation at public expense.